 During divorce, it is all too common to have questions that you need answering.
 Our…

-First, lets consider briefly what mediation is in a North Carolina Divorce.
+First, let's briefly consider what mediation is in a North Carolina Divorce.
 North Carolina Divorce Law requires parties to participate in Mediated Settlement Conferences prior to going to trial in cases involving Equitable Distribution and Child Custody.

 Types of North Carolina Divorce Mediation

-- CHILD CUSTODY MEDIATION: North Carolina child custody claims must be mediated by the parties before you actually have a permanent trial on custody.
+North Carolina child custody claims must be mediated by the parties before you actually have a permanent trial on custody.
 In Wake County, the mediation process involves two steps:

-- orientation where the parties watch a video and learn about custody disputes, and
+- Orientation where the parties watch a video and learn about custody disputes, and

-- later a mediation succession where each party meets with a county mediator who tries to assist the parties in coming up with an agreement
+- Later a mediation succession where each party meets with a county mediator who tries to assist the parties in coming up with an agreement

 Your Divorce Lawyer cannot attend mandatory custody mediation with you, so you must be prepared to negotiate this claim on your own.
 If you reach an agreement, the parties are given the opportunity to have their attorney review that agreement with them prior to signing.